lfrati/slacc/README.md

 #SBATCH --gres=gpu:p100:1
 #SBATCH --mem=8000

-conda activate deep
+conda activate dgenv
 python train.py --lr=0.01
 ```
 Even better, it makes it easy to launch parameter sweeps as a job array.

 ### Basic Usage

-> :page_facing_up: Before using, you will want to edit the resource configs to suit your needs, as described in the
+> :warning: Before using, you will want to edit the resource configs to suit your needs, as described in the
 > [Resource Configurations](#resource-configurations) section.

 It has the following syntax: